Micro Country Road Trip

 April 2025

 A couple of months ago, I took a 10-day road trip with my dad across Europe—starting in Munich and ending in Lyon.
-Here’s the full itinerary, packed with mountains, medieval towns, and a crowd favorite: cheese!
+Here’s the full itinerary.
+Yay.

-I arrived at Munich Central Bus Station in the evening after a 4.5-hour FlixBus ride from Prague—surprisingly comfy, with Wi-Fi and charging ports.
-After meeting my dad, we wandered around old town and got a bomb veggie kebab from Ali’s SUPERFOOD (portions are big back approved).
+Arrived at Munich Central Bus Station in the evening after a 4.5-hour FlixBus ride from Prague—surprisingly comfy, with Wi-Fi and charging ports.
+After meeting my dad, we wandered around old town and got a massive veggie kebab from Ali’s SUPERFOOD (portions are big back approved).

 April 11 — Road Trip Begins: Munich to Feldkirch

-Best known for being the location where the winners of the Nobel Peace Prize are chosen, Lindau is a charming little town on Bodensee in Bavaria, Germany.
-The harbor features a large lion statue as well as a stone lighthouse with stunning views of the lake.
+• Lindau is a town on Bodensee in Bavaria, Germany, where the Nobel Peace Prize winners are chosen.
+The harbor has a large lion statue and a stone lighthouse with views of the lake.

-We ate at STREET KHAZANA, an Indian joint with delicious dal makhani.
+• We ate at STREET KHAZANA, an Indian joint with delicious dal makhani (stewed black lentil dish).

 Accommodation suggestion: Hotel Garni Bären